top of page

 RESEARCH

-Research in our laboratory is focused on metabolic signaling in pancreatic islets of Langerhans.
-As metabolic sensors for the organism, islets regulate blood glucose by releasing the hormones insulin and glucagon.
-Our main interests lie in two features of nutrient metabolism in islet cells, (1) the ability to trigger pulses of insulin release, and (2) the ability to fine-tune hormone secretion through islet cell-cell communication.
+Research in the Merrins laboratory is focused on metabolic signaling in the pancreatic islets of Langerhans.
+As metabolic sensors for the organism, pancreatic islets regulate blood glucose by releasing the hormones insulin and glucagon.
+Our main interests lie in two characteristic features of islet cells, (1) their ability to use metabolism as a signaling pathway to elicit hormone secretion, and (2) their ability to fine-tune hormone secretion via G-protein coupled receptors (GPCRs) that respond to extracellular cues from incretin hormones and neighboring islet cells.
 To understand how these processes adapt to environmental stress, it is essential to study islet metabolism in real time.
-To do so, we utilize mouse models of obesity/diabetes in combination with biochemistry, patch clamp electrophysiology, and quantitative imaging.
+To do so, we utilize mouse models of obesity/diabetes in combination with biochemistry, electrophysiology, and quantitative imaging.
 A central focus of the lab is the use of fluorescence microscopy (3D light-sheet imaging, optogenetics, and 2-photon microscopy) to monitor biochemical reactions as they occur in living cells.

 Laconic-Islet1-singleImage_invert_PNG.pn